thejud/text-processing-cookbook/README.md

 ### Extracting one or more columns with awk

-awk is commonly used to
+one trivial but common use of awk is to extract one or more columns from text with variable whitespace, like formatted text or the output of a command like

-    # awk breaks on any whitespace
+ls:

-    printf "a   b c\nd e  f" awk '{print $3}'
+    ls -l | tail +2 | awk '{print $5}'

 ### Extract by position with simple delimters via cut